streamingfast/hivemapper-fleet-management/fleet-features-tests.md

 2) Add a driver to your fleet

 This account should be loaded on a mobile phone that can be used to pair to your dashcam.
-Reminder that you'll need to sign the Join Fleet link within 5 minutes of it being created.
+Reminder that you'll need to sign the Join Fleet link within 10 minutes of it being created.
-Expected behaviour is that you'll be presented with a success message, and then when going back to the Fleets tab with the fleet owner account, you'll then see the fleet dashboard.
+Expected behaviour is that you'll be presented with a success message, and then when going back to the Fleets tab with the fleet owner account, you'll then see the fleet dashboard with the newly added driver listed.

 3) Add another driver to your fleet, promote them to Manager

 This account should be loaded on a mobile phone that can be used to pair to your dashcam.
-This user's manager status will not be used for validation in this round of tests, but for the next Fleet feature tests.
+This user's manager status will not be used for validation in this round of tests, but for future Fleet feature tests.
 Expected behaviour is that the user's Whitelist and Manager checkmarks in the fleet dashboard will now both become greyed.

 4) Edit token split for either of the accounts in your fleet